 Do Tribal 8(a) Contractors Become Immune to the Ostensible Subcontractor Rule?

 Although tribal 8(a) companies have certain unique protections from affiliation under 13 CFR 124.109(c)(2)(iii).”
-Under the Ostensible Subcontractor Rule, the absolute exemption from affiliation between tribally-owned sister companies for 8(a) contracts is “different than treating the sister companies as though they are one company.
+Under the Ostensible Subcontractor Rule, the absolute exemption from the affiliation between tribally-owned sister companies for 8(a) contracts is “different than treating the sister companies as though they are one company.
+Get information about Native American contracts.

 The SBA may find that although tribally-owned companies may use the past performance of sister companies, if the sister company is NOT proposed as a subcontractor under the instant government contract, then the proposed tribally-owned prime may be left in the dark to defend its own performance under the upcoming contract.

-For immediate help when planning to hire incumbent employees under Executive Order 13495 or drafting teaming agreements, call our Government Contract small business attorneys at 1-866-601-5518.
+For immediate help when planning to hire government contract incumbent contractor employees and government subcontractor personnel under Executive Order 13495 or drafting teaming agreements, call our Government Contract small business attorneys at 1-866-601-5518.
 FREE INITIAL CONSULTATION.